spatie/package-sync/README.md

 npm run build:dev
 ```
+## Configuration

-Make sure you've modified the configuration file `dist/package-sync.yml`, specifically the `packagesPath` and `templatesPath` settings.
-If the directories don't exist, they will be created for you.
+Make sure you've modified the configuration file `dist/package-sync.yml`, specifically the `paths.packages` and `paths.templates` settings.
+If the directories don't exist, they will be created for you when you run `package-sync`.

 You can use the placeholder `{{__dirname}}` in the values of either setting and it will be replaced with the directory that the config file is in.

 > Make sure to quote the yaml value if you use the `{{__dirname}}` placeholder to ensure valid YAML.

+See the configuration file comments for more information on the various options.

 ## Analyzing packages